OllieJones/sqlite-object-cache/readme.txt

 = Wait, what?
 Do I really need two different kinds of SQL database? =

+No, you don't.
 This plugin doesn't use SQLite as a full-fledged database server.

 SQLite serves this plugin as a very simple key / value storage mechanism.
-A persistent object cache needs some storage mechanism.
+A persistent object cache needs some kind of storage mechanism.

 Some hosting providers offer scalable high-performance [redis](https://redis.io/) cache servers.
-If your provider offers that, it is a good choice.
+If your provider offers redis, it is a good choice.
 You can use it via [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) plugin.
 Sites using redis have one SQL database and another non-SQL storage scheme: redis.
+Other hosting providers offer [memcached](https://memcached.org/), which has the [Memcached Object Cache](https://wordpress.org/plugins/memcached/).

-But many hosting providers don't offer redis or any other separate cache server, while they do offer SQLite.
+But many hosting providers don't offer either redis or memcached, while they do offer SQLite.
 This plugin enables your site to use a persistent object cache even without a separate cache server.

 = Is this plugin compatible with my version of MySQL or MariaDB? =

 **Yes**.
-It does require any specific database server version.
+It does not require any specific database server version.

 = Is this plugin compatible with my version of redis or memcached? =

 Please **do not use** this plugin if you have access to redis or memcached.
 Instead, use the [Redis Object Cache](https://wordpress.org/plugins/redis-cache/) or [Memcached Object Cache[https://wordpress.org/plugins/memcached/} plugin.

-= Why not use the MariaDB or MySql database server for the object cache? =
+= Why not use the site's main MariaDB or MySql database server for the object cache? =

 In WordPress, as in many web frameworks, your database server is a performance bottleneck.
 Using some other mechanism for the object cache avoids adding to your database workload.
 Web servers serve pages using multiple php processes, and each process handles its own SQLite workload while updating a shared database file.
 That spreads the object-cache workload out over many processes rather than centralizing it.